Consulting or agreed upon procedures–which should a CPA use?

 The AUP option is more precise and is mainly composed of:

 An example follows:

-Procedure – Agreed all January, 2012 disbursements greater than $20,000 to a checks that cleared the bank statement; compared the check payee and the payee per the check register.
+Procedure – Agreed all January 2012 disbursements greater than $20,000 to checks that cleared the bank statement; compared the payee on each check to the payee per the check register.

-A consulting engagement–based on the AICPA Consulting Standards–is less precise and does not necessarily need to follow the procedure-finding reporting format.
-There are no specific reporting standards for a consulting engagement, so the CPA can more easily design the engagement to meet various needs.
+A consulting engagement–based on the AICPA Consulting Standards–is less precise and does not necessarily need to follow the procedure-finding format.
+There are no specific reporting standards for a consulting engagement, so a CPA can more easily design the engagement to meet various needs.
 The consulting standards are more flexible than the attestation standards (and the requirements for agreed-upon-procedures engagements).

 A consulting report might address the following: